The Glebe Society – The Glebe Society

 Posted on 2nd August 2023

-Don’t forget!
-The Glebe Society AGM will be held at the Glebe Town Hall on Sunday 3 September at 10-12 noon.
-Kobi Shetty MP for Balmain will be the guest speaker.
-All are welcome.
+The Glebe Society AGM was held at the Glebe Town Hall on Sunday 3 September at 10-12 noon.
+Kobi Shetty MP for Balmain was the guest speaker.
+Read the various annual reports here as well as the minutes from last year’s AGM.

 From the President: September 2023